-In 2013, we established an investment framework that enables us to navigate an increasingly complex and challenging investment environment.
-This framework leverages GIC’s strengths, including our long investment horizon, significant capital pool, global reach, best-in-class capabilities, and robust governance structure.
+In 2013, we established an investment framework to help guide us in an increasingly complex and challenging investment environment.
+This framework maximises GIC’s strengths, including our long investment horizon, significant capital pool, global reach, best-in-class capabilities, and robust governance structure.

 GIC’s investment process begins with the Policy Portfolio, which defines the key asset classes that drive the GIC Portfolio’s long-term returns.
 The Active Portfolio aims to add value to the Policy Portfolio through skill-based, active strategies, while preserving the exposure to systematic market risks.
 Together, the Policy Portfolio and Active Portfolio form the GIC Portfolio.

-The Policy Portfolio has a long investment horizon, and is generally maintained through market cycles.
+The Policy Portfolio has a long investment horizon and is generally maintained through market cycles.
 GIC’s approach to rebalancing ensures we keep to the allocated ranges of asset classes in the Policy Portfolio.
-Rebalancing involves systematically buying assets that have decreased in price and selling assets that have increased in price, to keep the asset composition in our portfolio steady over time.
+Rebalancing involves systematically buying assets that have decreased in price and selling assets that have increased in price to keep the asset composition in our portfolio steady over time.
 When an asset class such as equities does particularly well, the rebalancing rule compels us to sell.
-Conversely, when equities do poorly, such as after the bursting of an economic bubble, rebalancing calls for us to buy.
-There will be rare occasions when GIC adjusts our Policy Portfolio’s asset allocation temporarily, in response to medium-term dislocations in the global investment environment or particular assets or countries.
+Conversely, when equities do poorly, such as after the burst of an economic bubble, rebalancing calls for us to buy.
+There will be rare occasions when GIC adjusts our Policy Portfolio’s asset allocation temporarily in response to medium-term dislocations in the global investment environment in particular assets or in countries.

 The Active Portfolio comprises a group of investment strategies that adds value to the Policy Portfolio while broadly maintaining the same level of systematic risk.

 ‘Alpha’ is the additional return achieved by active strategies over and above passive buy-and-hold market returns (or ‘Beta’).
-At GIC, active alpha activities are separated from beta activities to manage different return and risk drivers clearly.
+At GIC, active alpha activities are separated from beta activities to manage different risk and return drivers clearly.
 GIC’s alpha activities aim to earn returns from our teams’ skills and competitive advantages.

-The illustrative active strategy ‘A’ has a similar overall risk profile as the weighted combination of three asset classes – Developed Market Equities, Nominal Bonds and Cash, and Real Estate.
-Strategy ‘A’ is therefore expected to generate a return above that of the combination.
+The illustrative active strategy “A” has a similar overall risk profile as the weighted combination of three asset classes – Developed Market Equities, Nominal Bonds, and Real Estate.
+Strategy “A” is therefore expected to generate a return above that of the combination.

-Through the Policy Portfolio and Active Portfolio, the GIC Portfolio is diversified across asset classes, with each carrying a different risk and return profile.
-Growth assets such as equities generate higher returns, but are riskier.
-Defensive assets such as sovereign bonds offer lower returns for lower risk, and protect the portfolio in market downturns.
+Through the Policy Portfolio and Active Portfolio, the GIC Portfolio is diversified across asset classes and strategies, each with a different risk and return profile.
+Growth assets and strategies, such as equities, generate higher returns but are riskier.
+Defensive assets and strategies, such as sovereign bonds, offer lower returns for lower risk and protect the portfolio in market downturns.
 We optimise and allocate across asset classes and strategies, integrating the best possible sources of alpha and beta using a holistic total portfolio perspective.

 The GIC Portfolio is constructed to be resilient across a broad range of possible market and economic conditions, while generating good returns above global inflation in the long term.